rummik/zsh-lose/readme.md

 # Zsh-lose
-Zsh plugin to reboot into Windows from Linux
+Zsh plugin to reboot into Windows from Linux, reminiscent of starting Windows from DOS

 ## Usage
 Run `lose` to reboot the system into Windows